korinVR/WebGLBuildAndDeploy/README.md

 In the project window, run "Create -> WebGL Build and Deploy -> Deploy Settings," and set your S3 region and URI.
 Enable "Add Timestamp" if you want to append a timestamp to the destination folder.

 Now you can build and deploy with the "WebGL" menu.
-When a build is finished, the .wasm and .data size will be reported and [Build Report Inspector](https://github.com/Unity-Technologies/BuildReportInspector) will automatically open.
+When a build is finished, the .wasm and .data size will be reported.
 It will help build size optimization.

 Please see the WebGLBuildAndDeploy project as an example.